Daily VideoNovember 15, 2018

 WATCH: Student activists from Marjory Stoneman Douglas High School in Parkland, Florida, shared with our @reportinglabs why they think young voters could make a difference at the polls on #ElectionDay. pic.twitter.com/Ey0GN75OdN

 — PBS NewsHour (@NewsHour) November 6, 2018

-This year’s midterms also saw a rise in minorities and women running for office.
-Students at Judge Memorial Catholic High School in Salt Lake City, Utah, spoke with one candidate, Shireen Ghorbani, who thinks of this election as a domino effect, causing more young women to volunteer for campaigns and become more civically engaged.
+The 2018 midterms also saw a rise in minorities and women running for office.
+Students at Judge Memorial Catholic High School in Salt Lake City, Utah, spoke with one candidate, Shireen Ghorbani, who thinks this election will have a domino effect, causing more young women to volunteer for campaigns and become more civically engaged.

 WATCH: The record number of women running for public office in #Midterms2018 has had an impact on young women volunteering for those campaigns. @reportinglabs talked to one U.S. House candidate in Utah and some of her campaign volunteers. pic.twitter.com/Ag0QwoOzfX